equinor/appsec-fundamentals-authn-authz-cs/ex-09/doc/preparing_the_environment.md

 * Do the steps

-## Azure AD
+## Microsoft Entra ID

-A few words on configuring the Azure AD registration for our application.
+A few words on configuring the Microsoft Entra ID registration for our application.

 * Our application is a web app.
 This is defined in the "App registration" -> "Authentication" -> "Platform Configuration"
 * For a SPA application you would (not valid for our example, we use the hybrid mode)